openxpki/openxpki/doc/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-For a production setup we recommend to remove the `/etc/openxpki` folder that was installed by the package and use a checkout of the [openxpki-config repository](https://github.com/openxpki/openxpki-config).
+For a production setup we recommend to remove the `/etc/openxpki` folder that was installed by the package and use a checkout of the `openxpki-config repository at <https://github.com/openxpki/openxpki-config>`_.

 You need to create the following keys/certificates yourself if you *dont* use the sampleconfig script.